pboru700/rpi_zero_waveshare_weather_display/README.md

 ## Author

-This script was created by [Piotr Boruszczak].
+This script was created by Piotr Boruszczak.